bmatthiesen/deep-EE-opt/data/README.md

 ## Acknowledgements

-The research of Bho Matthiesen and Eduard A. Jorswieck was supported in part by the Deutsche Forschungsgemeinschaft (DFG) in the [Collaborative Research Center 912 "Highly Adaptive Energy-Efficient Computing."](https://tu-dresden.de/ing/forschung/sfb912)

-The work of A. Zappone and M. Debbah was funded by the European Commission through the H2020-MSCA IF-BESMART project under Grant Agreement 749336.
+This research was supported in part by the Deutsche Forschungsgemeinschaft (DFG) in the [Collaborative Research Center 912 "Highly Adaptive Energy-Efficient Computing."](https://tu-dresden.de/ing/forschung/sfb912) and under grant JO 801/23-1, and by the European Commission through the H2020-MSCA IF-BESMART project under Grant Agreement 749336.

 We thank the Center for Information Services and High Performance Computing (ZIH) at TU Dresden for generous allocations of computer time.